ABSTRACT SUBMISSION AND GUIDELINES

 Download the Abstract sample

-Abstracts must be received by the announced deadline of 16 January 2018.
+Abstracts must be received by the deadline to 21 June 2021.
 Abstracts received after the deadline will not be considered.

 The presenting author is expected to attend the conference and present the poster, or oral presentation.